Fintech industry trends for 2022 and beyond

 The way we manage our finances has changed dramatically over the last decade.
-In the past month, 73 percent of smartphone users have used an app to manage their finances.
-Moreover, 60 percent of mobile users prefer to access and manage their finances with an app instead of mobile web.
+In 2021, a whopping 95% of Gen Z with smartphones used mobile banking.
+And they aren’t the only ones; 91% of millennials, 85% of Gen X, 60% of baby boomers, and over 50% of seniors in the U.S. all actively used mobile banking.
+Furthermore, since the pandemic, 44% of people use apps most often to manage their bank accounts, according to the American Banking Association.
+This trend toward mobile banking has played out around the globe and shows no sign of slowing down.
 As developers have continually found new ways to innovate mobile finance, this vertical has gone from strength to strength, changing the landscape of personal banking and how businesses interact with their customers.
 This article explores how mobile finance is developing around the world and the popular trends commonly seen in fintech apps this year.

 Fintech’s emerging markets and industry leaders

 Around the world, mobile banking apps are changing the way we think about and manage our finances.
-This year, 90 percent of mobile users will make a mobile payment using their smartphone and the total amount of transactions made via mobile is projected to grow by 121 percent by 2022.
+In-store mobile payment app use hit a milestone in 2021, reaching 101.2 million in the U.S. alone.
+By 2024, the global mobile payment market size is expected to reach 3 trillion.
 Banking apps are also providing these services in locations where users had no previous access to a bank.
 For example, socially-focused mobile payment platform Netzme has set out to revolutionize mobile finance in Indonesia.
 Netzme takes a social approach to mobile finance to help unbanked users in rural areas.
 Netzme Co-founder and CEO Vicky Saputra says he started the company after the realization that “financial inclusion and financial literacy is quite a big issue [in Indonesia], especially for people in small cities and rural areas.
 As far as we know, these people are the majority, and we expect to have a really good social impact.”

 Changes to the banking industry have been driven by ambitious startups and leading traditional banks alike.
 British multinational banking company Standard Chartered, for example, has embraced this digital revolution with their own virtual bank, Mox Bank.
 In an issue of Adjust’s LTV magazine, Mox Bank CEO Deniz Güven explained that “you cannot differentiate in this kind of market with just a new mobile banking app.
 You have to give a reason for customers to change their banks, which isn’t easy.”
 Deniz believes “your bankable population can be 100 percent and if you’re not on mobile, you’re missing out on this market share.”